 Version date: June 29, 2014

-A microchip implant is an identifying integrated circuit, injected under the skin of your pet.
+HOW SAFE IS A MICROCHIP?
+A microchip implant is an identifying integrated circuit, injected with a syringe, under the skin of your pet, usually between the shoulder blades (no anesthetic is required).
 The chip (about the size of a grain of rice), uses passive RFID (Radio Frequency Identification) technology, meaning it lacks an internal power source, remaining inert until it is powered by the scanner.
 It is scanned using a non-invasive reader that picks up the number emitted by the radio frequency - neither the frequency nor the number can be tampered with.